Sam Vines: Antwerp

 In August 2021, Vines headed to Belgium to sign a three-year contract with a one-year option with Royal Antwerp.
-At the beginning of September, Vines suffered a collarbone fracture in training which required surgery.
+At the beginning of September, he suffered a collarbone fracture in training which required surgery.

+Colorado Rapids

+Vines returned to Major League Soccer side Colorado Rapids on January 22, 2024, signing a four-year contract through 2027.

 International career

 Prior to making his full senior international debut, Vines was a regular call-up to the U.S. U-23 MNT.
 Vines was called up to Jason Kreis' 25-player under-23 camp in Miami in October 2019.
 Vines made his under-23 debut in a 6–1 win over El Salvador at Florida International University on October 15, coming on for Chris Gloster in the 66th minute.
 He played 90 minutes in a 1–0 loss to Brazil at the United International Football Festival in the Canary Islands on November 14.

-Vines was called-up to the United States national team for the first time on January 2, 2020.
+Vines was called up to the United States national team for the first time on January 2, 2020.
 Vines made his senior debut, starting in a friendly against Costa Rica on February 1, 2020, becoming the first Colorado Rapids homegrown to start for the United States senior national team side.
 Vines was called up again for the senior team's December 2020 camp on November 30.
-Vines played the first half of the a 6–0 friendly win over El Salvador on Dec 9 at Inter Miami CF Stadium in Ft.
+Vines played the first half of the a 6–0 friendly win over El Salvador on December 9 at Inter Miami CF Stadium in Ft.
 Lauderdale, Florida.

 On January 5, 2021, Vines was named to the joint senior and under-23 January camp in Bradenton, Florida, ahead of Olympic qualifying.
 Vines played 64 minutes and assisted Jesús Ferreira's first goal in a 7–0 friendly win over Trinidad & Tobago at Exploria Stadium in Orlando on January 31.